 I'm trying to compile a custom module to include in a PerlApp executable.
 I'm using Visual Studio 2008 to compile the module.
 The resulting executable will not run on XP machines that do not have the compiler suite installed (a dependency seems to be generated on a C runtime library).
 Can you tell me what compiler toolchain I should be using to compile the module so I don't generate extra dependencies in the PerlApp executable?

-For 32-bit work, the recommended compilers for building extensions are VC6 and MinGW. nmake from VC6, the free nmake15 download, or dmake (for MinGW) all work as the make tool.
+The recommended compilers for building extensions are VC6 and MinGW. nmake from VC6, the free nmake15 download, or dmake (for MinGW) all work as the make tool.

-ActivePerl is still compiled with VC6 because VC6 is the last VC version that produces code that links against MSVCRT.dll, and MSVCRT.dll is the only runtime which is a standard part of Windows (and not part of a particular C compiler release).
+ActivePerl was compiled with VC6 because VC6 is the last VC version that produces code that links against MSVCRT.dll, and MSVCRT.dll is the only runtime which is a standard part of Windows (and not part of a particular C compiler release).
 The free GCC compiler from MinGW also uses this same runtime library.

 This has advantages for deployment tools like PerlApp, Perl2exe and PAR (and most of the rest of the PDK) in that they don't need to bundle MSVCR70.dll, or MSVCR71.dll, or MSVCR80.dll, or MSVCR90.dll etc into their generated executables; MSVCRT.dll is already guaranteed to be on absolutely every Windows machine.